This post contains affiliate links for which I may make a small commission on purchases. This post was last updated June, 12, 2020.

 - Read through Ashley Black’s blogs including how to’s, warnings, advice, etc to ensure you use it safely and effectively and consider joining a group of other people with your same condition so you have support and can ask questions.

-- To help with post-blasting pain, use ice or an ice bath the day of along with some arnica or another topical analgesic like biofreeze or AloeMD.
+- To help with post-blasting pain, use ice or an ice bath the day of along with some arnica or another topical analgesic like biofreeze.
 A day or two later, you can soak in a tub of hot water with some epsom salts, which can help reduce bruising some.

 - Protect your joints by strengthening your muscles.
 Sometimes as we loosen fascia we see fewer subluxations and dislocations.
 Some of us see more.
 This all depends on the strength of your muscles and their ability to support your hypermobile joints.
 We must build strong muscle to support our weak connective tissue so our fascia isn’t work so hard.
 See my article on EDS and exercise for some tips and styles of safe exercise.